This involves filling out specific forms, providing your new address, and potentially meeting with a law enforcement officer to confirm the change..

 Moving Out of State and Failing to Register

 Another area where I see people having trouble is when they decide they don't want to register as a sex offender.
-They don't want to live in California anymore so they move.
+They no longer want to live in California, so they're moving.
 When you move, you have to let the local law enforcement agency know that you moved, where you went, etc.

-If you don't do that and you just move, as soon as it comes time to register and you don't register within five days of your birthday, they'll issue a warrant for your arrest.
+If you don't do that and simply move, as soon as it comes time to register, and you don't register within five days of your birthday, they'll issue a warrant for your arrest.
 I've had a bunch of those cases.

 Then they'll catch you in the state that you're now residing in, and then it will be a matter of whether California wants to deport you back based on that warrant, and when it's a sex crime-related offense, they usually do.
 So, now you have to take a trip back from wherever you are, and that sometimes can take two, three, or four weeks to get back to California.
 Meanwhile, you're sitting in custody.
 It's a horrible result.